 In 2004 Orchid purchased E-Angel, a boutique web development firm in Washington, thus doubling the size of it’s development and executive staff and positioning the company to grow dramatically among associations and distributed advocacy organizations.

 January 20, 2005

 In 2005 a core team of Orchid staff retreated to the mountains of West Virginia for a staff retreat.
 We were grappling with focus and strategy just like many of our clients.
-We didn’t solve the problem over those three critical days but we crystalized a desire “visualize the data” … we were articulating what would become an enormous trend and an undying passion 10 years later: data visualization.
-We are always before our time!
+We didn’t solve the problem over those three critical days but we crystalized a desire “visualize the data” … we were articulating what … Continue reading History

 June 21, 2006

 Orchid grows to a staff of 32, with two remote offices and a head quarters in Washington, DC